photodude/BIBO2-PrusaSlicer/README.md

 The versioning system used by PrusaSlicer is based on [Semantic Versioning](https://semver.org/), the config_version field expects a version string formated as Major.minor.patch, optionally there may also be a pre-release string (such as "-alpha") appended.

 ## Version History
+- Pre-release 0.0.5-alpha1 (2023-01-08):copies some settings from Prusa Slicer's 0.0.5 configuration file.Match Machine limits to Firmware limits for correct time estimation.
+These are only telling the slicer what the right values to use for time estimation and are not affecting gcode.
+Also reorganized the machine limit values to match with the user interface order in the GUI.
+Removed duplicate homing from all start gcode (and other duplicates where found).
+Added T0 for all gcode just before homing to avoid tool offset issues. in some cases this was already implemented and was only reorganized for consistency.
 - Pre-release 0.0.4-alpha1 (2021-01-09): copies some settings from Prusa Slicer's RC3 0.0.3 configuration file.
 Modifies some extrusion width and speed settings.
-Machine Jerk settings were increased.
+Machine Jerk settings were increased (but machine limits do not matter as it's only used for time estimates).
 - Pre-release 0.0.2-beta1 (2020-04-06): Fixes the first layer temp for ditto printing.
 Re-impliments the new conditional output naming convention as PrusaSlicer 2.2.0 has been released.
 Moved this to 0.0.2-beta1 to remove conflicts with v0.0.1 included in PrusaSlicer 2.2.0
 - 0.0.1 (2020-03-23) First offical release included in PrusaSlicer 2.2.0 release but not released in this repo, most closly resembles our 0.0.1-beta3
 - Pre-release 0.0.1-beta4 (2020-03-21): Revert PrusaSlicer2.2.0-RC3 output naming convention until Prusaslicer 2.2.0 for BC compatability.
 Change file/folder naming for Vender compliance.
 Some print setting and accelleration/jerk changes which seem to improve top surface finish and retraction strings.